OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Changelog

+### 0.3.1

+* Fixed a server sync issue for new player map pin feature not syncing on first connection.

 ### 0.3.0

 * Added ability to force player map pins on or off.
-Added new config section for map pins.
+* Added new config section for map pins.

 ### 0.2.0